awsdocs/amazon-rds-user-guide/doc_source/SQLServer.InstanceStore.md

 An *instance store* provides temporary block\-level storage for your DB instance\.
 This storage is located on disks that are physically attached to the host computer\.
 These disks have Non\-Volatile Memory Express \(NVMe\) instance storage that is based on solid\-state drives \(SSDs\)\.
 This storage is optimized for low latency, very high random I/O performance, and high sequential read throughput\.

-By placing `tempdb` data files and log files on the instance store, you can achieve lower read and write latencies compared to standard storage based on Amazon EBS\.
+By placing `tempdb` data files and `tempdb` log files on the instance store, you can achieve lower read and write latencies compared to standard storage based on Amazon EBS\.

+**Note**
+SQL Server database files and database log files aren't placed on the instance store\.

 ## Enabling the instance store<a name="SQLServer.InstanceStore.Enable"></a>